- Student Engagement

 Germanna Guarantee Scholarship Program: The Germanna Community College Educational Foundation may award scholarships to students who demonstrate financial need.
 Scholarships provide assistance for tuition, books or other educational expenses.
 Applications are available in the Financial Aid Office.

 The Rich Gossweiler Student Emergency Fund: This fund provides students with emergency financial assistance above and beyond normal grants and aid, while removing some of the barriers for students who may be in financial need.
 The intended purpose of these funds is to pay for something that falls outside of tuition, fees, or required supplies for college.
 Students will apply in person for the Rich Gossweiler Student Emergency Fund.
 There is a maximum amount allowed per student application of $500 providing there are funds accessible for disbursement.
-Applications can be found in the Financial Aid offices at either the Fredericksburg Area Campus or the Locust Grove Campus.
+Applications can be found in any of the Financial Aid offices at Germanna locations.
 This fund has been established to aid students in case of emergency and can only be utilized one time per student per academic year.
 Recipients must be enrolled at Germanna Community College.

 State Tuition Assistance Programs